 - Make a checklist during one of your initial walk-throughs that you then use on subsequent ones so you don’t miss anything.

-You also hopefully will have a basket full of fresh produce if doing the walk-through in summertime.
-Eat, preserve or freeze the produce – that’s in my opinion the best reward for doing these extensive walks through your garden!
+You’ll also hopefully have a basket full of fresh produce if doing the garden maintenance walk in summertime.
+Eat, preserve or freeze the produce – that’s in my opinion the best reward for doing these regular walks through your garden!